-- Α. Before water use may begin under this permit, the permittee shall install a totalizing flow meter at each point of appropriation.
-The permittee shall maintain the meter in good working order. - В. The permittee shall keep a complete record of the amount of water used each month, and shall submit a report which includes the recorded water use measurements to the Department annually or more frequently as may be required by the Director.
-Further, the Director may require the permittee to report general water-use information, including the place and nature of use of water under the permit. - С. The permittee shall allow the watermaster access to the meter; provided however, where any meter is located within a private structure, the watermaster shall request access upon reasonable notice. - D. The Director may provide an opportunity for the permittee to submit alternative measuring and reporting procedures for review and approval.
+A. Before water use may begin under this permit, the permittee shall install a totalizing flow meter or other suitable measuring device as approved by the Director at each point of appropriation.
+The permittee shall maintain the meter or measuring device in good working order.

+- B. The permittee shall keep a complete record of the amount of water used each month, and shall submit an annual report which includes the recorded water-use measurements to the Department by December 1 of each year.
+Further, the Director may require the permittee to report general water-use information, including the place and nature of use of water under the permit. - C. The permittee shall allow the watermaster access to the meter or measuring device; provided however, where the meter or measuring device is located within a private structure, the watermaster shall request access upon reasonable notice. - D. The Director may provide an opportunity for the permittee to submit alternative measuring and reporting procedures for review and approval.